lakshmankumar12/vimfiles/vim_notes.md

 * Checkout existing hightlight groups with `:highlight`

-## Fix a borken syntax highlighting
+## Fix a broken syntax highlighting

 I have mapped this to gwX
 ```
 syntax sync fromstart
 ```

+# Add a digraph to vim